-PARENTS AS PARTNERS

-School staff sincerely believe that the influence of a student's family is extremely important to his/her progress and achievement, therefore cooperation between the home and the school is a vital part of your child's education.

-RELEASE OF INFORMATION

-A non-custodial parent has the same rights and has the right to copies of notices, calendars, conferences, report cards, and other school communications unless a court issues an order limiting those rights.
+PARENTS AS PARTNERS School staff sincerely believe that the influence of a student's family is extremely important to his/her progress and achievement, therefore cooperation between the home and the school is a vital part of your child's education.
+RELEASE OF INFORMATION A non-custodial parent has the same rights and has the right to copies of notices, calendars, conferences, report cards, and other school communications unless a court issues an order limiting those rights.
 A non-custodial parent must request, annually, such communication in writing and include a correct address and telephone number.

-SCHOOL PSYCHOLOGIST

-A Department of Education psychologist is available to parents on request.
+SCHOOL PSYCHOLOGIST A Department of Education psychologist is available to parents on request.
 Appointments can be made by contacting the school.
 The School Psychologist is also responsible for undertaking periodic assessments of the students as part of the Disability Resourcing eligibility process.
 Parents will be informed prior to the review taking place, and may also be required to attend case conferences.
-We currently have a school psychologists onsite across three days: (Monday, Wednesday & Thursday).

-CARSON STREET SCHOOL DEDUCTIBLE GIFT FUND

-Donations over \$2.00 to the deductive gift fund are tax deductible, and can be made by cheque or a direct deposit to the following account: Carson Street School Gift Fund Bank: Commonwealth BSB: 066 040 A/C No: 1990 1711 Please always put your child's name and what the money is for in the reference section
+CARSON STREET SCHOOL DEDUCTIBLE GIFT FUND Donations over \$2.00 to the deductive gift fund are tax deductible, and can be made by cheque or a direct deposit to the following account: Carson Street School Gift Fund Bank: Commonwealth BSB: 066 040 A/C No: 1990 1711 Please always put your child's name and what the money is for in the reference section